Outcome Biases: How to Evaluate Your Betting Process (and Results)

 We’ve all had that one friend who insists that he’s just never going to run out of gas.
 Even though the gas light is blinking and the car is sputtering, he always seems to make it to the gas station just in time.
 He always insists that – because he hasn’t run out of gas yet – it’ll never happen.

-Just because he hasn’t run out of gas yet doesn’t mean that driving around with a dangerously low tank of gas is smart decision (or that he won’t run out of gas in the future).
+Just because he hasn’t run out of gas yet doesn’t mean that driving around with a dangerously low tank of gas is a smart decision (or that he won’t run out of gas in the future).
 Most people might not know it, but this friend is a victim of the outcome bias.

 The outcome bias also affects many sports bettors, and when unaddressed, is detrimental to a bettor’s bankroll.
 In this article, we detail exactly what the outcome bias is, what its origins are, and how to translate this knowledge into more successful sports betting!